 Step 3: Take Your State Real Estate License Exam

 The next step to becoming a real estate agent is taking the state license exam.
 This exam requires passing both the general and sales exams.
 The sales portion focuses on mortgage loan transactions, sales contracts, agency relationships, listing agreements, property inspection procedures, and disclosures.

 The general portion covers regulations, agency relationships, legal issues, deeds and titles, and a basic real estate practice exam.
 There are specific state regulations for the testing process so you should check with your state’s real estate board to ensure you have everything necessary to take the license exam.

 Because each state has different sales and general exams, be sure to ask your state’s real estate authority for a study guide.
 This will give you the necessary information and keywords to study for each exam.

-Once you have successfully passed both portions of your state’s licensing exam, you can apply for an agent license.
+Once you have successfully passed both portions of your state’s licensing exam and met licensing requirements, you can apply for a real estate agent license.

 Step 4: Build Your Network By Working WIth Experience Real Estate Professionals

 After you’ve passed the exam and received your real estate license, you will need to begin working with a real estate brokerage.
 Although it varies from state to state, most brokerages require you to work as an agent’s assistant for anywhere between three months and two years before you can take the licensing exam.